alex-jbs/cf-deploy-ecs/README.md

 # cf-ecs-deploy
-Deployment to Amazon ECS Service
+Deploy Codefresh to Amazon ECS Service

-### Prerequiests
+### Prerequisites
-- Configured ECS Cluster with at least one running instance.
+- Configure an ECS Cluster with at least one running instance.
-- Configured ECS Service and task definition with an image being deployed.
+- Configure an ECS Service and task definition with a deployed image.
   See http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html

-- AWS Credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) with following priviledges:
+- Verify you have AWS Credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY), with following privileges:
 ```json
 {
   "Version": "2012-10-17",